libremesh/lime-packages/TESTING.md

 ### Build a mesh network

 Up to 10 qemu nodes can be setup.
-Use the `--node-number N`.
+Use the `--node-id N`.
 All the node's LAN interfaces are bridged together.
 You can use `--enable-wan` in only one of the nodes to share your internet connection to the network.